jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 > Read Description in Settings > Aurum > Locations > Verns > Palace Isle > Palace of the White Opal > Palace Lawns

 King Heclair's speech:
 > People of Verns.
-As you all know our brothers and sisters in Westwind have suffered a horrible tragedy over the past week.
+As you all know our brothers and sisters in Westwind have suffered a terrible tragedy over the past week.
 I speak for our city, our nation, and our Republic when I say that our deepest sympathies go out to them.
 Loss is always a challenge, but we as a people must begin to accept that loss is our new way of life.
 Make no mistake - we are at war both here and at the front.
 These fiends, these denizens of hell, would like nothing more than to destroy all we have built - to bring humanity to its very knees.
 We will not let them!
 The Republic's Legions will stand against the darkness and prevail!
 We will stand against darkness to the very end.

 > And so, it is with this in mind that we honor the fallen and celebrate their sacrifice, their lives, and our victory.
 The Cult of the Unseeing Eye has been defeated, their plans foiled.
 We as a people are victorious!
 So let us not give in to our biases.
 Let us not make an enemy of our neighbor.
 No!
 Let us reject cinisism and reject fear!
 If we cannot stand here now, as one people, then what hope do we have to face the enemy at our doorstep?
 To face the coming apocalypse!?
 We will stand togther, and we will stand resolute!